-The MPA program offers certificate programs.
-In accordance with University policy, students with a bachelor's degree from an accredited institution and who have an undergraduate GPA of 2.75 or greater can be admitted to a public administration graduate certificate program, subject to the approval of the MPA Program Director or designee.
-Students admitted to a certificate program who have completed 12 graduate certificate credits with a 3.25 or better GPA may be admitted to the MPA program, subject to the approval of the program Director or designee.
-The full 15 or 18 credits obtained in a MPA Graduate Certificate Program may be used to satisfy requirements of the MPA degree, provided the student is admitted to the MPA program prior to the completion of the final six graduate certificate credit hours required to obtain the certificate.
+Students with a bachelor's degree from an accredited institution and who have an undergraduate GPA of 2.75 or greater may be admitted to a Public Administration graduate certificate program, subject to the approval of the Program Director or designee.
+Students admitted to a certificate program who have completed 12 graduate certificate credits may apply to the MPA program through the regular admission process and by the stated deadlines.
+The full 15 or 18 credits obtained in a Public Administration graduate certificate program may be used to satisfy requirements of the MPA degree, provided the student is admitted to the MPA program prior to the completion of the final six graduate certificate credit hours required to obtain the certificate.